Former BP boss named chairman of DEA after sale to Russian tycoon

-FRANKFURT DEA [RWEDE.UL], the oil and gas company that German utility RWE (RWEG.DE) sold to Russian billionaire Mikhail Fridman, has appointed former BP (BP.L) boss John Browne as its new supervisory board chairman.
+FRANKFURT, March 3 DEA, the oil and gas company that German utility RWE sold to Russian billionaire Mikhail Fridman, has appointed former BP boss John Browne as its new supervisory board chairman.

-Fridman's investment vehicle LetterOne bought the firm from RWE in a 5.1 billion euro (3.7 billion pounds) deal finalised on Monday, brushing aside British opposition against the sale of some licences held by DEA in the North Sea.
+Fridman's investment vehicle LetterOne bought the firm from RWE in a 5.1 billion euro ($5.7 billion) deal finalised on Monday, brushing aside British opposition against the sale of some licences held by DEA in the North Sea.

 The transaction was first announced a year ago, coinciding with Western sanctions imposed on Russia over the Ukraine crisis, sparking concern in some EU countries about whether a European oil and gas business should fall into Russian hands.